 For local students, the land trust funds environmental education programs and field trips, and students participate in projects at land trust properties.

-Land trust publications include informative booklets about our local environment (“A Guide to Birding in the Northwest Corner”), trail guides (“Hiking Trails and Short Walks around Salisbury”), and the Salisbury Conservation Map.
+Land trust publications include informative booklets about our local environment (“A Guide to Birding in the Northwest Corner”), trail guides (“Hiking Trails and Short Walks around Salisbury”), and the Salisbury Conservation Map with Map Key.

 How You Can Participate